 Blue text highlights water in the reticulated system and tap water.
 It should also be noted that PFAS tainted bore water can in some localities be mixed with non-PFAS tainted water, thereby lowering the amount of PFAS.
 Some water treatment processes may also reduce PFAS detections.

 There will also be locations around Australia which may have higher averages than some of the communities near the bottom of this list.
-These have not been included in the table due to no detections being in breach of the new guideline levels.
+These have not been included (except Sydney Water* detections) in the table due to no detections being in breach of the new guideline levels.
 Once detected in a water supply, PFAS average levels generally decrease with time, as water authorities attempt to find solutions to the pollution problem including the construction of new water treatment plants.
+(Sydney Water has also detected PFBA in their water supplies since 2024.
+PFBA has no drinking water guideline in Australia and yet has the highest PFAS detections amongst all the PFAS chemicals in the Sydney region).

-This table will be updated as new information comes to hand.
+This table will be updated as new information comes to hand, as much of the information was sourced from various Freedom of Information/GIPA/Right to Information Requests within restricted timelines.

 0.74 (PFHXS) 0.26 |